Graham · Central Highlands

 - Creag Liath is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 609m of ascent and takes most walkers 4-7 hours.
 Terrain: Wet birch wood at the foot, then trackless steep grass and bilberry to the crag rim.

-- When is the best time to climb Creag Liath?
+- When should I climb Creag Liath?

 - The standard good-weather months for Creag Liath are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.